Skip to content

 Surgery in the mouth (oral surgery)

-If you and your dentist take care of your teeth, you aren't likely to need surgery in your mouth.
+If you and your dentist take care of your teeth, you are less likely to need surgery in your mouth.
 Fillings, root canals, and having a tooth pulled can hurt and cost a lot of money.
 You can prevent these things by brushing and flossing your teeth every day.
-By seeing your dentist every six months, she or he will be able to take care of any problems before they get bad enough to cause bleeding.
+By seeing your dentist every six months, they will be able to take care of any problems before they get bad enough to cause bleeding.
 Your HTC can help you find a dentist who works with people with bleeding disorders.

-Sometimes dental work has to be done in a hospital.
+Sometimes dental work must be done in a hospital.
 Most of the time it can be done in the dentist's office.
-If the dentist or mouth surgeon needs to do a big job on your teeth, she or he should talk to your bleeding disorder doctor first.
+If the dentist or mouth surgeon needs to do a big job on your teeth, they should talk to your bleeding disorder doctor first.
 They should plan the dental work together.
 The dentist will need to have everything a person with your bleeding disorder might need.

-A person with hemophilia will always need to take factor before having surgery in his mouth.
+A person with Hemophilia will always need to take factor before having surgery in his mouth.
 Sometimes factor will be needed after the surgery, too.
-The medicine Amicar® may be taken before or after the surgery.
-It keeps the blood clots that form in the mouth from breaking down.
-Then there will be less bleeding and less need for factor.
+Those with other bleeding disorders may need factor or medications as well.

-Sometimes a tooth has to be pulled because it is decayed or infected.
+Sometimes a tooth must be pulled because it is decayed or infected.
 There may be too many teeth crowded together.
-Having a tooth pulled sounds simple, but people with hemophilia have to be extra careful.
-The dentist and hemophilia doctor should plan it together.
-The hemophilia doctor should also be called before having gum surgery, getting a tooth replaced, or getting braces.
+Having a tooth pulled sounds simple, but people with Hemophilia and other bleeding disorders have to be extra careful.
+The dentist and HTC doctor should plan it together.
+The HTC doctor should also be called before having gum surgery, getting a tooth replaced, or getting braces.

-A person with hemophilia needs to take factor before the dentist gives him a numbing shot.
-He may not have feeling in his mouth or cheek for two or three hours.
-He has to be careful not to bite his lip, cheek, or tongue.
+A person with Hemophilia needs to take factor before the dentist gives them a numbing shot.
+They may not have feeling in their mouth or cheek for two or three hours.
+They have to be careful not to bite their lip, cheek, or tongue.
 Until the feeling comes back, it's safer not to eat solid foods.
 Eat soft foods for a day or so until the mouth heals.